pjdelport/codebridge.org.za/code-of-conduct.md

 We strive to honour the principles above as follows:

 - Holding ourselves and the community accountable to the principles of honesty and transparency.
-- Pursuing opportunities for community members to take ownership, co-create and/or guide the shape Codebridge.
+- Pursuing opportunities for community members to take ownership, co-create and/or guide the shape of Codebridge.
 - Recognizing the reality and legacy of various social issues that we face as South Africans in the 21st century.
 - Acknowledging our responsibility to shape technology as a force for inclusion and social good in South Africa.
 - Proactively finding ways for all individuals, regardless of skill level, to contribute to the above.